Luceniosm/Luceniosm/README.md

 Here are some ideas to get you started:

 - 🔭 Hoje eu trabalho com C# no backend e Angular no frontend
-- 🌱 Estou estudando ferramentas do azure
+- 🌱 Estou estudando ferramentas de IA com Crypto
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...